Kurupt: Return to Death Row

 In early 2002, an unofficial remix/compilation album titled 2002, by Tha Dogg Pound, provoked questions about the duo's relationship with Death Row.
 Soon becoming its vice president, Kurupt signed again to Death Row.
-Given Daz's especial enmity at Death Row's mogul Knight, Kurupt and Daz began feuding, repeatedly bashing each other on records and in interviews.
+Given Daz's especial enmity for Death Row's mogul Knight, Kurupt and Daz began feuding, repeatedly bashing each other on records and in interviews.

 In 2003, Kurupt released DJ Tomekk the single Ganxtaville Pt.
 III and placed fifth on the German charts, as well as in the charts of Austria and Switzerland.

 While mentoring Death Row's new artists, including Spider Loc, Crooked I, and Eastwood, Kurupt began his next album, Against tha Grain.
 Further, he formed a new group, The Riflemen, consisting of Kurupt, Mobb Deep, Jayo Felony, 40 Glocc, and The Alchemist, although the likelihood of a record from this ensemble increasingly slimmed.
 In 2004, after repeated delays of Kurupt's forthcoming solo album Originals, a bootleg version was released, alike those of Crooked I and other Death Row artists.

 It was later revealed that Kurupt was more stung by his feud with Daz than he had acknowledged.
 In April 2005, at a West Coast unity event hosted by Snoop Dogg, with Snoop as liaison, Kurupt and Daz reconciled and restored their rap duo under its original moniker, Tha Dogg Pound.
 In August 2005, Kurupt's long delayed album Against tha Grain was released, once Kurupt had already left Death Row a second time; he would publicly denounce the disses that he had included on the album, but an EP called Against tha Grain E.P. surfaced in 2007, containing said disses.